michaelroudnitski/CryptoFetch/README.md

 # CryptoFetch
 Uses coinmarketcap.com to retrieve values of cryptocurrencies

 # Plans
-Create an android apk capable of quickly retrieving data from coinmarketcap and presenting that data in a minimal, clean UI
+Create an android apk capable of quickly retrieving data from coinmarketcap's api and presenting that data in a minimal, clean UI

 # Dependencies
 ### Python 2.7